Set up NGINXaaS Loadbalancer for Kubernetes

 Initial Connection

-The steps in this section must be done once for each new setup.
-We will use Helm to install a small controller in the Kubernetes cluster and authorize that to send updates to the NGINXaaS deployment.
+The steps in this section must be completed once for each new setup.
+We will install a small controller in the Kubernetes cluster and authorize that to send updates to the NGINXaaS deployment.

 1. Create an NGINXaaS data plane API key